Enjoy Travel to Japan!

 Conclusion

-Hiroshima Peace Memorial Park is a special place that ensures the past tragedies are not forgotten and communicates the importance of peace to the future.
+Hiroshima Peace Memorial Park is a special place that preserves the memory of past tragedy and conveys the importance of peace to future generations.

-By visiting the Atomic Bomb Dome and Peace Memorial Museum, you can learn about history while praying for world peace.
+Visit the Atomic Bomb Dome and the Peace Memorial Museum to learn history and offer your prayers for world peace.

-If you visit Hiroshima, be sure to stop by this park and feel the preciousness of peace.
+If you visit Hiroshima, be sure to stop by this park and feel the value of peace for yourself.

 Discover More